comtravo/comtravo.github.io/_posts/2019-10-01-uncertainty_in_RS.md

 At Comtravo, we aim to simplify travel for our customers and machine learning algorithms help us do this faster and better (most often).
 While natural language processing models infer the details required to query the Search engine, recommendation strategies are essential in selecting the most relevant results from those presented by the Search API.
 The Internet is a vast place and any good service would filter these results to reduce the information overload on the customer.
 A travel request from our customer can look like this:
 "I want to fly from Berlin to Frankfurt tomorrow morning."
 Search results for flights from Berlin to Frankfurt in the specified time range returns almost all possible travel options.
 However, we want to show a maximum of 3 results which are most relevant to the customer.
 Logical assumptions can be made about time each trip should take, reasonable price ranges, popular times to fly, etc and such heuristics can be used to select the Top 3 results.
-However, such a filtering model does not build a personalised set of results.
+However, such a filtering model does not build a personalized set of results.
 By also applying rules individually, we do not consider how a combination of features influences a customer's choice.
 For example, I would choose to fly with the cheapest flight unless it has more than 2 stops.
 Besides, this does not learn from historic data.

 If a customer requests a round trip on the same day without explicitly mentioning the desired time of travel, it is reasonable to propose travel options for the outbound trip for hours in the morning and return flights departing in the evening.
 While such cases are handled by rule based filtering, it quickly gets exhausting to cover all possible cases.
 Therefore, it is useful to have a learning agent which could infer such patterns and does the selection of 'best' travel options for each customer.
 Step in, machine learning to save the day!